BoshraJaber/data-structures-and-algorithms-old/challenges/Data-Structures/linkedList/README.md

 ## Challenge
-Creating a linked list class that can add nodes, check if a node exists and, display a string of values to the nodes in this list.
+Creating a linked list class that can add nodes, check if a node exists and, display a string of values to the nodes in this list. insert a value at the end, the start, or before or after a certain value.

 ## Approach & Efficiency
 * The approach was to create a ES6 class for creating each node, and another class to create an empty linked list.
 Later, we can create instances of these to classes to complete the task given.